-E.D.A., the Greek United Democratic Left party - regarded as the cover for the banned Greek Communist Party - held a four-day congress in Athens, Greece, starting Nov.28.
+Background: E.D.A., the Greek United Democratic Left party - regarded as the cover for the banned Greek Communist Party - held a four-day congress in Athens, Greece, starting Nov.28.

 Delegates from several European countries - including Albania, Britain, France, Italy and Yugoslavia - were to have attended the gathering, but refusal of entry visas at Athens airport prevented them from so doing.

 E.D.A. is the biggest Parliamentary Opposition party in Greece.
 In May last year it polled over 25% of the total General Election votes, obtaining 79 seats in Parliament.